Avivivivivivivivivivivivivivivivivivivi/hibernatetesting/README.md

 ### Backend setup

-* Build with gradle and run the jar with java -jar helloworld.jar command
+* Build with gradle
+* Run with java